siandav/clas_mat/LBG_tableau/readme.md

 + Dealing with nulls
 + analytics pane - trend lines

-### Hands-on practice A
+### Hands-on practice Lab A

-over to you to work through the first practice scenario - simply answering questions with Tableau
+over to you to work through the first practice lab - [simply answering questions with Tableau](LBG_tableau/simply_questions.md)